 How to ride the Disney Skyliner system

-Riding the Disney Skyliner gondola transportation system is super easy!
+Riding the Disney Skyliner is super easy!
 It is completely free and does not require a theme park ticket.

 Just head to the nearest station and get in line!
-A cast member will direct you onto a car when it is your turn to board.
+A cast member will direct you onto a gondola cabin when it is your turn to board.

-Is the Disney Skyliner faster than the bus or monorail?
+Is it faster than the bus or monorail?